-The International Tax Unit within the Inland Revenue Department deals with all international tax matters and provides advance rulings in areas where there might otherwise be uncertainty or fear of infringing Maltese legislation.
+The International Tax Unit within the Inland Revenue Department deals with all international tax matters.
+Furthermore, they provide advanced rulings in areas where there might otherwise be uncertainty or fear of infringing Maltese legislation.

-In this way, the fiscal implications of investing in or through Malta, or of Malta company set up, or of any particular international transaction may be made clear up front.
+Therefore, fiscal implications of investing in or through Malta or of any particular international transaction must be clear ahead of time.

 Rulings are available to confirm the tax position issues such as: